wsphd/csun-hpc/README.md

   * research results can include output data (and perhaps even source data) too

 * Example: Technology Trends
-  * Campus Labs _plus_ Home Labs, Open Science, Open anything...
+  * Campus Labs _plus_ Home Labs, Open Science, Open Research, Open Data, Open anything...

+* I'm happy to discuss these issues too but it's not the focus on this material.

 </details>